The value of a good strategy is only known when strategy implementation is completed effectively.

 - Allocate clear responsibility and accountability for the success of the overall strategy implementation project to a single person and provide them with the necessary resources;

-- Keep the project a priority to the business by limiting the number of strategies pursued at any one time that affects marketing and sales;
+- Keep the project a priority to the business by limiting the number of strategies pursued at any one time that affect marketing and sales;

 - Have a well-documented clear plan identifying actions to be taken to achieve the strategic objectives;